 The simplest way to use oxygen absorbers with large amounts of food is to put them into food-grade buckets.
 You fill up the bucket with dry foods, add the right amount of oxygen absorbers, and then close the lid.

-So, this method isn’t good if you plan on rotating through your food stockpile.
-Personally, I’d only recommend using buckets as a short-term solution until you are able to get enough food stockpiled to have a “Mylar bag party.”
+So, this method isn’t suitable if you plan on rotating through your food stockpile.
+I’d only recommend using buckets as a short-term solution until you can get enough food stockpiled to have a “Mylar bag party.”

 - Can easily store large amounts of food